Paitoon Pumrat: Career

-He began as a humble ticket boy and met with Noo Klongtoey, one of the famous Thai comedians.
+He began as a local bus conductor and met with Noo Klongtoey, future one of the famous Thai comedians.
 He started in comedy on stage in 1980s with the persuasion of Sayan Dokmadan.
 He was a comedian until he returned to using drugs when persuaded by a friend and was jailed for drug possession.
-Since he wanted another chance in the comedy industry, he gave up the bad life and went for drug treatment, until he was finally cured, and he got a chance from Chatchai Chamnienkul to return to the comedy industry again.
+Since he wanted another chance in the comedy industry, he gave up the bad life and went for drug treatment, until he was finally cured, and he got a chance from Chatchai Chamnienkul or Ball Chernyim to return to the comedy industry again.